 The show has been loved by viewers all over the globe, and it’s easy to see why.
 It has a warmth and humanity to it.
-It doesn’t romanticise the Outback – well okay, not too much – but shows how hard it can be to survive out there, and shows the people who do, whose home it is, for better or for worse.
+It doesn’t romanticise the Outback – well okay, not too much – but shows how hard it can be to survive out there, and shows the people who call it home, for better or for worse.
 It’s not the most fast-paced show in the world, but that’s fine – it’s not as if it’s E.R. in the Outback.

 One of the show’s strong points is the ensemble cast.
 There aren’t just a few main characters, there’s about a dozen.
 Not all of them will appear in every episode, but there is a core cast, and you will see most of them in each episode.
 Each character with their very distinct personalities.
-There’s what feels like everyone’s parents, Vic & Nance at the Majestic; overbearing town gossip Violet Carnegie; Ray Masters, the mechanic who isn’t exactly the sharpest tool in the box; charming pilot David “Gibbo” Gibson, whom I didn’t really think too highly of last time I saw series one on TV years ago, but who I now – after two episodes – absolutely adore, which is a shame, as I also remember how he came to leave the show; self-serving rich man George Baxter; kind yet spirited angel in blue Kate Wellings (oh, just wait till Geoff gets here!); bright Chris Randall; dreamy Tom Callaghan… and so on and so forth.
+There’s what feels like everyone’s parents, Vic and Nance at the Majestic; overbearing town gossip Violet Carnegie; Ray Masters, the mechanic who isn’t exactly the sharpest tool in the box; charming pilot David “Gibbo” Gibson, whom I didn’t really think too highly of last time I saw series one on TV years ago, but who I now – after two episodes – absolutely adore (which is a shame, as I also remember how he left the show); self-serving rich man George Baxter; kind yet spirited angel in blue Kate Wellings (oh, just wait till Geoff gets here!); bright Chris Randall; dreamy Tom Callaghan … and so on and so forth.
 This series doesn’t have characters like Geoff, DJ, Sam and Emma, which to me really defined the show, but they’ll come along eventually.

 All in all, best £23 I’ve spent for some time.
 Now I just need to watch the remaining 23 episodes, the extras, and then decide how soon to buy series two, while clutching the first season to my chest, hissing “my preciousssss” at anyone who dares venture too close.

 P.S.
-I was planning on reviewing the discs, three episodes in one post instead of separately, but I discovered the posts were getting a bit too long for that, and as I’ll be attempting to write about every episode in the whole nine seasons… I decided to set up a blog specifically for the purpose, so that I can keep this one fairly random still.
-If you’re interested in what I have to say on the subject of flying doctors, please take the nearest flight from Broken Hill over to Coopers Crossing. 🙂
+I was planning on reviewing the discs, three episodes in one post instead of separately, but I discovered the posts were getting a bit too long for that, and as I’ll be attempting to write about every episode in the whole nine seasons … I may have decided to set up a blog specifically for the purpose, so that I can keep this one fairly random still.
+If you’re interested in what I have to say on the subject of flying doctors, please take the nearest flight from Broken Hill over to Coopers Crossing.